Mikejo5000/vsts-docs-pr/docs/settings/work/inheritance-process-model.md

 - [Area paths](../set-area-paths.md)
 - [Iteration paths](../set-iteration-paths-sprints.md)

-Pick lists associated with person-name fields are managed based on the users you add to a [team project or team](../../accounts/add-team-members-vs.md).
+Pick lists associated with person-name fields are managed based on the users you add to a [project or team](../../accounts/add-team-members-vs.md).

 <a id="rename-field">  </a>